westbjumpin/spring/doc/site/guides/blender-gltf-import.markdown

 ![image]({{ site.baseurl }}/assets/guides/blender-gltf-1.png)

-Before you export the model it might be convinient to define the **Scene**'s custom properties that are respected by the Recoil loader
+Before you export the model it might be convenient to define the **Scene**'s custom properties that are respected by the Recoil loader

 ![image]({{ site.baseurl }}/assets/guides/blender-gltf-1b.png)